SarthakYadav/college-talk/README.md

 * "$ROOT/papers" contains all the Research Articles used as Case-study

 ## Running the example code
-* Uses pytorch == 0.4.1, which is not included in the requirements.txt
+* Uses pytorch == 0.4.1, which is not included in the requirements.txt.
+Please make sure to grab the correct version from pytorch.org

 For all other requirements, run the following command to Setup the virtual environment